* Rebar stocks at Chinese traders lowest since at least 2011

 “To our knowledge some state-owned mills have only cut sintering by around 30 percent and private mills by around 40 percent,” said a Beijing-based iron ore trader.

 “Maybe the percentage of the cuts will be bigger when the pollution gets worse, but now it’s okay.”

-The most-active May rebar on the Shanghai Futures Exchange was last up 0.6 percent at 3,868 yuan per tonne.
+The most-active May rebar on the Shanghai Futures Exchange ended 0.7 percent higher at 3,872 yuan per tonne.
 That was not far below Monday’s six-week peak of 3,888 yuan.

 Utilisation rates at Chinese steel mills’ blast furnaces dropped by 0.26 percentage points from a week ago to 72.4 percent as of Nov.
 24, according to Morgan Stanley.
 Steel inventory at both traders and mills was the lowest in the past five years due to the winter cuts, the bank said.

 “Given the low inventory and low steel production, we expect steel prices to remain high,” Morgan Stanley analysts said in a report.